Skip Navigation

 Annotation: This document presents survey findings for the 50 states and the District of Columbia on reimbursement for risk assessment, oral examination, fluoride varnish, anticipatory guidance, and family oral health education.
 It presents information on the following topics: type of health professional, services, fees, procedure codes, delegation, age limit for services, number of varnish applications reimbursed annually, training requirement, payor, payment by Medicaid or the Children’s Health Insurance Program, and legislative approval to reimburse health professionals.
 Information about commercial payment and procedure codes is also included.

-Keywords: Anticipatory guidance, Children, Dental care, Families, Fluorides, Health education, Infants, Oral health, Preventive health services, Referrals, Reimbursement, Risk assessment
+Keywords: Anticipatory guidance, Children, Families, Fluorides, Health education, Infants, Oral health, Oral health care, Preventive health services, Referrals, Reimbursement, Risk assessment

 Rechmann P, Chaffe BW, Rechmann BMT, Featherstone JDB.
 2019.
 CAMBRA: Caries Management by Risk Assessment—A comprehensive caries management guide for dental professionals.
 Sacramento, CA: California Dental Association, 42 pp.